Threat Hunting Guide

 What causes a TCP retransmission storm?

-A TCP storm occurs when packets are dropped in transit, forcing the sender to resend them repeatedly.
-Common causes include congested switch buffers, faulty Ethernet cables, duplex mismatches, or an overloaded firewall dropping states.
+A TCP retransmission storm occurs when a significant percentage of packets are dropped in transit, forcing the sender to repeatedly retransmit.
+Common root causes include congested top-of-rack switch buffers, faulty Ethernet cabling, duplex mismatches between interfaces, or an overloaded stateful firewall dropping active connections.
+Microbursts — sudden traffic spikes lasting just milliseconds — are a particularly common and hard-to-spot cause that standard SNMP monitoring completely misses.

 AI Analysis Output (Sample)